Essays on Bible words

 Yahweh

-The Open English Translation translators maintain that the tradition of replacing God’s name with the substitution ‘LORD’ is not the most helpful for most English readers, and in fact can be quite misleading.
-Sadly, it’s become a well-established tradition in both English Bible translations and in English-speaking church services, so changing it now will feel odd for a time (but that doesn’t mean that we shouldn’t make the effort).
+The Open English Translation (OET) translators maintain that the tradition of replacing God’s name with the substitution ‘LORD’ is not the most helpful for most English readers, and in fact can be quite misleading.
+Sadly, it’s become such a well-established tradition in both English Bible translations and in English-speaking church services, that fixing it now will feel odd for a time (but that doesn’t mean that we shouldn’t make the effort).

-The following notes are adapted from unfoldingWord’s notes for translators.
+The following notes are adapted and expanded (with permission) from unfoldingWord’s notes for translators.

 Facts:

 The term ‘Yahweh’ is God’s personal name in the Old Testament.
-The specific origin of this name is unknown, but it’s probably derived from the Hebrew verb meaning, ‘to be’.
+The specific origin of this name is unknown, but it’s probably derived from the Hebrew verb meaning, ‘to be’ (hence can be considered to mean ‘I am’).

-• Following tradition, many older Bible translations (and even more recent ones that place tradition above accuracy and common sense) use the term ‘LORD’ or ‘the LORD’ to represent ‘Yahweh’.
+• Following tradition, many older Bible translations (and even more recent ones that place tradition above accuracy and common sense) use the term ‘LORD’ or (by adding an article that’s not in the original languages) ‘the LORD’ to represent ‘Yahweh’.
 This old-fashioned tradition resulted from the fact that historically, the Jewish people became afraid of mispronouncing Yahweh’s name and started saying ‘Lord’ (Hebrew ‘Adonai’) every time the term ‘Yahweh’ appeared in the text.
-Modern Bibles write ‘LORD’ with all capital letters out of tradition and to distinguish it from ‘Lord’ which is a different Hebrew word and is translated as ‘master’ in the OET.
+Modern English translations write ‘LORD’ with all capital letters out of tradition and to distinguish it from ‘Lord’ which is a different Hebrew word and is translated as ‘master’ in the OET.

-• The Open English Translation Readers Version and Literal Version always translate this term as ‘Yahweh’ in agreement with the text of the Hebrew scriptures.
+• The OETReaders’ Version and Literal Version always translate this term as ‘Yahweh’ in agreement with the text of the Hebrew scriptures.

-• The term ‘Yahweh’ never occurs in the original text of the New Testament Messianic update; only the Greek term for ‘Master/Lord’ is used, even when quoting the Hebrew scriptures.
+• The term ‘Yahweh’ never occurs in the original text of the New Testament Messianic update—only the Greek term for ‘Master/Lord’ is used, even when quoting the Hebrew scriptures.
+(This makes it difficult for us to know sometimes if the Greek term ‘κύριος’ is referring to ‘Yahweh’ or ‘Yeshua’/‘Jesus’.
+However, the presence or absence of the article ‘the’ gives us a big clue.)

-• In the Hebrew scriptures, when God spoke about himself, he would often use his name instead of a pronoun.
-(In our Readers Version, we adjust this to way modern English uses pronouns.)
+• In the Hebrew scriptures, when God spoke about himself, he would often use his own name instead of a pronoun like ‘I’ or ‘me’.
+(In our Readers’ Version, we adjust this to the way that modern English naturally uses pronouns.)

-• ‘Yah’ is a shortened form of the name Yahweh that occurs in poetry and praise (e.g. Hallelujah = ‘Praise Yah’), and in some Hebrew names (e.g. Zechariah = ‘Yah remembers’).
+• ‘Yah’ is a shortened form of the name Yahweh that occurs in poetry and praise (e.g. Halleluyah (Hallelujah) = ‘Praise Yah’), and in some Hebrew names (e.g. Zekaryah (Zechariah) = ‘Yah remembers’).

-• Some traditions have used ‘Jehovah’ (we’d prefer the spelling ‘Yehovah’ or ‘Yehowah’) rather than ‘Yahweh’ for God’s name.
-Although we understand this to be less likely to be correct, we would consider that to still be better than replacing the name with ‘LORD’.
+• Some traditions have used ‘Jehovah’ rather than ‘Yahweh’ for God’s name.
+Although we understand this to be much less likely to be correct (or to put it more strongly, it appears to be a historical mistake), we would consider that to still be better than replacing God’s name with ‘LORD’ (although we’d at least prefer the more helpful spelling ‘Yehovah’ or ‘Yehowah’).

 Other translation possibilities: